blabla1337/skf-flask/skf/markdown/knowledge_base/202-knowledge_base--Sanitize_unstructured_data--.md

 - allowed characters
 - character length,

-Aslo some characters are potentially harmful in given context and thus should be escaped.
+Also some characters are potentially harmful in given context and thus should be escaped.
 (e.g. natural names with Unicode or apostrophes, such as &#x306D;&#x3053; or O'Hara)